Theo-/lambdaDB/README.md

 We don't want everybody to have access to this server, that's why we use a `secretToken`.
 This `secretToken` should be passed through a `X-Access-Token` header for *every* request;

+#### Users

+Users are optional, they allow multiple users to connect to the LambdaDB server with different permission.
+One use case would be to restrict access of users to their own databases.

+LambdaDB users map to SQL users.
+However, in order to use users, LambdaDB must have root access.

+LambdaDB will also create a `lambdadb_config` database to manage users.

 ## API

 ```